NickSeah8/Website-Portfolio/README.md

 This is my personal resume portfolio website built using **HTML**, **CSS**, **JavaScript**, and **Flask**.
 This website provides details on who I am, the work I have done, my certifications, and my contact information in an interactive, responsive and neon layout.
+I have originally built this website with a Python Flask app structure and left the relevant files (and folder structure) for those who wish to use this website as a template skeleton for their own Flask website.
+However, I have also ensured it can be hosted on GitHub Pages by making a copy of the HTML file in the main folder.

 ## Features
 - Neon-themed UI with hover effects and animations.